CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/mrp/overview.md

 # Overview

-ProcessForce enhances Material Requirements Planning (MRP) in SAP Business One, leveraging its built-in features for seamless production planning and order management.
+CompuTec ProcessForce enhances Material Requirements Planning (MRP) in SAP Business One, leveraging its built-in features for seamless production planning and order management.

 :::warning
-    If you experience delays when opening the MRP Wizard with ProcessForce enabled, consider setting up Direct Data Access mode.
+    If you experience delays when opening the MRP Wizard with CompuTec ProcessForce enabled, consider setting up Direct Data Access mode.
 This can improve response time, especially in systems with a large number of Item Master Data records.

     Click [here](../../administrator-guide/licensing/license-server/direct-access.md) to learn how to set up Direct Access mode for a specific database.
 :::